-Example of Optometrist Job Diagnose, manage, and treat conditions and diseases of the human eye and visual system.
+Optometrist Definition Diagnose, manage, and treat conditions and diseases of the human eye and visual system.
 Examine eyes and visual system, diagnose problems or impairments, prescribe corrective lenses, and provide treatment.
 May prescribe therapeutic drugs to treat specific eye conditions.

 - Analyze test results and develop a treatment plan.